You’ve found my website and you think you might like to work with me

 Some First Session Self Care Tips:

-Don’t schedule something immediately after your appointment.
+Don’t schedule anything pressing immediately after your appointment.
 You might want some time to decompress and think things through.

 Only say what you’re comfortable saying – you don’t have to go into everything in our first session.